 The type of senior housing you invest in will largely depend on your comfort level with the different types of care and services provided at each housing class.
 There are also different market needs depending on your target geographic market.
 Here are the most popular classes of senior housing available:

-- Independent living: Independent living centers are multi-family housing concepts designed specifically to meet the needs of senior residents.
+Independent living centers are multi-family housing concepts designed specifically to meet the needs of senior residents.
 Independent living centers, compared with traditional apartment buildings, may offer greater accessibility tools, like wheelchair ramps and elevators instead of staircases and escalators.
 Most independent living solutions include meal plans, some housekeeping services and unit maintenance.
 Independent living centers don’t provide healthcare or advanced care services.

-- Assisted living: Assisted living facilities provide a wide range of services for seniors.
+Assisted living facilities provide a wide range of services for seniors.
 Generally, they cater to individuals able to handle most aspects of daily living, but who require regular medical attention or help with daily tasks, like bathing.
 Skilled professional nursing assistants usually work at assisted living facilities, providing help with tasks like administering medications, bathing and eating for older adults with more extensive needs.

-- Skilled nursing facilities: Adults unable to tackle most daily tasks, and those who require extensive medical care daily, are best served at skilled nursing facilities.
+Adults unable to tackle most daily tasks, and those who require extensive medical care daily, are best served at skilled nursing facilities.
 Here, registered nurses and other healthcare professionals provide services designed to meet the needs of seniors with more advanced requirements.
 Because they provide healthcare, skilled nursing facilities are often subject to fairly stringent regulations.

-- Continuing care retirement communities: These senior housing solutions are among the most lucrative, yet most challenging, to own and operate.
+These senior housing solutions are among the most lucrative, yet most challenging, to own and operate.
 Continuing care retirement communities offer a mix of different housing types.
 A resident may start in independent living, then transition to a skilled nursing unit at the same property.
 These types of communities are attractive to prospective residents because of the stability and flexibility they offer.

 Senior housing investing mistakes to avoid